norrisaftcc/tool-mud/isekai/docs/core_mechanics.md

 # Core Game Mechanics

 ## Dice Mechanic
-Traditional D&D uses a d20 for most checks, but our system will use a bell curve distribution for more consistent outcomes.
-We're considering two options:
+Traditional D&D uses a d20 for most checks, but our system uses a bell curve distribution for more consistent outcomes:

-### 3d6 System (Recommended)
+### 3d6 System (Implemented)
 - Roll 3 six-sided dice and sum the results (range: 3-18)
 - Target numbers scale from 9 (easy) to 18 (nearly impossible)
 - **Advantages:**